Royal Space Force: The Wings of HonnÍamise

 - Creepy Child: Manna, Riquinni's sister.

-- Crystal Dragon Jesus: Riquinni's preaching of her religion sounds a lot like Evangelical Christianity, however, the mythology shown in its holy book has Ancient Greece and Eastern themes.
+- Crystal Dragon Jesus: Riquinni's preaching of her religion sounds a lot like Evangelical Christianity; however, the mythology shown in its holy book has Ancient Greek and Eastern themes.

 - Dawn of an Era: Everyone on the battlefield stops to watch in awe as the rocket launches.